subosito/iglo/examples/API.md

     [Post][]

 ### Delete a Post [DELETE]
 Delete a Post.
 The current user must be the same user who created the Post.
-It returns the deleted Post on success.

 + Response 204